Raj1729verma/PRODIGY_DS_05/README.md

 - Certain metro/urban areas emerge as clear **hotspots** with dense clusters of incidents.
 - Weekdays see more accidents than weekends, consistent with commuter traffic patterns.

-*(Update this section with your own specific findings and numbers once your analysis is finalized.)*

 ---